 Making Funerals Special

 More and more people are embracing unusual and poignant ideas for making funerals special.
-Unique personalised touches can be a fitting way to say goodbye to someone special.
+Unique personalised touches and special funerals can be a fitting way to say goodbye to someone special.

 Woodland Burial at Oystermouth Cemetery